 - 18. During the probationary period, Respondent shall receive such treatment as is determined to be appropriate by the Colorado Physician Health Program ("CPHP").
 All instructions and recommendations to Respondent by CPHP shall constitute terms of this Order, and Respondent must comply with any such instructions and recommendations.
-Failure to comply with such instructions and recommendations shall constitute a violation of this Order, CPHP shall also function as the "treatment monitor" as that term is used in this Order. - 19.
-Within 30 days of the effective date of this Order, Respondent shall sign any and all releases necessary to allow CPHP to communicate with the Panel.
+Failure to comply with such instructions and recommendations shall constitute a violation of this Order.
+CPHP shall also function as the "treatment monitor" as that term is used in this Order. - sign any and all releases necessary to allow CPHP to communicate with the Panel.
 Within 60 days of the effective date of this Order, Respondent shall provide the Panel with a copy of such releases.
 This information may include alcohol and drug abuse treatment program records that may be confidential under federal or state law.
 Respondent shall update any and all releases as often as may reasonably be required to allow the Panel access to Respondent's privileged or confidential information.
 Respondent shall not revoke such releases prior to successful completion of the probationary period as set forth in this Order.
 Any failure to execute such a release, failure to provide copies to the Panel, or any premature revocation of such a release shall constitute a violation of this Order.
 In the event Respondent revokes such release, CPHP may, because of confidentiality concerns, refuse to acknowledge Respondent's participation in CPHP.
 CPHP's refusal to acknowledge Respondent's participation with that organization shall constitute a violation of this Order.